Jamie Oliver's Italian Ham and Spinach Tart

 Grease the pan with butter and line it with the pastry.
 Trim any excess off the edges of the pan, leaving a half-inch overhang.
 Pinch this overhanging dough up to give a little rim.
 This not only gives it a rustic edge but also stops the pastry from shrinking and it means theres no need to fill the pastry case with beans or rice before baking it blind.
 Prick the pastry all over with a fork and chill in the freezer for another 30 minutes.

-To make the filling mixture, put the crme fraiche into a bowl, stir in the Parmesan, eggs and a pinch of salt and pepper, mix together and set aside.
-Now spread the spinach mixture over your pastry case.
-Sprinkle over the ham, and spoon the mixture evenly over the top, smoothing it out with the back of the spoon.
-Grate over a generous helping of Parmesan, sprinkle over the rest of the marjoram and drizzle with some olive oil.
+To make the filling mixture, put the creme fraiche into a bowl, stir in the Parmesan, eggs and a pinch of salt and pepper, mix together and set aside.
+Now spread the spinach mixture over your pastry.
+Sprinkle over the ham, and spoon the creme fraiche mixture evenly over the top, smoothing it out with the back of the spoon.
+Grate a generous helping of Parmesan on top, sprinkle with the rest of the marjoram, and drizzle with some olive oil.